-His father and first Tudor king, Henry VII, had built large developments on the site, covering the whole palace with a new facing of red brick.
+His father and the first Tudor king, Henry VII, had built large developments on the site, and had covered the whole palace with a new facing of red brick.
 It became a favourite palace of the Tudors, partly because it was close to the royal shipyards on the River Thames.

-Both of Henry’s daughters, Mary and Elizabeth, were born at Greenwich.
-It was also the location for two of Henry’s marriages: with his first and fourth wives, Catherine of Aragon and Anne of Cleves.
+Both of Henry’s daughters, Mary and Elizabeth, were also born at Greenwich.
+It was also the location for two of Henry’s marriages: to his first wife, Catherine of Aragon, and his fourth, Anne of Cleves.

 Greenwich Palace was Henry VIII’s principal London base until the Palace of Whitehall was built in the 1530s.

 Henry VIII lived in many castles and palaces during his life.
 These included Hampton Court, the Tower of London and Windsor Castle.

 When did Henry VIII die and how old was he?